-The high watermark of this judicial attempt to hive off and preserve as uncontaminated from the other activities of government, the functions of the judicial branch was the Boilermaker's Case in 1956.
-It held that Federal legislation to confer upon a Federal court mixed functions, some judicial and some non-judicial, was inconsistent with the language of the provisions in Chapter III of the Australian Constitution and also with the very structure of the Constitution.
+Federal legislation to confer upon a Federal Court mixed functions, some judicial and some non-judicial, was inconsistent with the language of the provisions in Chapter III of the Australian Constitution and also with the very structure of the Constitution.
 Thus the Court of Conciliation and Arbitration could not validly exercise both judicial and non-judicial powers.
-The decision resulted in the division of these function and their assignment respectively to an Industrial Court (out of which has grown the Federal Court of Australia) and the Conciliation and Arbitration Commission (out of which has grown the Industrial Relations Commission of Australia).
+The decision resulted in the division of these functions and their assignment respectively to an Industrial Court (out of which has grown the Federal Court of Australia) and the Conciliation and Arbitration Commission (out of which has grown the Australian Industrial Relations Commission).

-Affirming the High Court's decision in the Boilermaker's Case, the Privy Council observed:
+Affirming the High Court's decision in the Boilermakers' case, the Privy Council observed:11

 "...
-In a Federal system the absolute independence of the Judiciary is the bulwark of the Constitution against encroachment whether by the legislature or by the Executive.
+In a Federal system the absolute independence of the Judiciary is the bulwark of the Constitution against encroachment whether by the legislature or by the executive.
 To vest in the same body executive and judicial power is to remove a vital constitutional safeguard."
-12

-Their Lordships approved a passage in Harrison Moore's The Constitution of the Commonwealth of Australia:
+Their Lordships approved a passage in Harrison Moore's The Constitution of the Commonwealth of Australia.12

-[B]etween legislative and executive power on the one hand and judicial power on the other, there is a great cleavage."
-13
+"Between legislative and executive power on the one hand and judicial power on the other, there is a great cleavage."